sebadorn/prd-better-search/README.md

 ## Improvements

 * Better performance on mobile devices: On the original page some auto-suggestion script blocks the whole page for a couple of seconds when starting to type.
-* Sorted results: Perfect matches are listed first.
+* Sorted results: Perfect matches are listed first, and entries from the "Grundregelwerk" are listed before those which are not.
+* Filter: Only search in certain categories like "talents", "monsters" etc.
 * Removed some duplicate entries.

-## ToDo

-* Filters: Only search in certain categories like "talents", "monsters" etc.

 ## LESS